ProfessorAkram/Unity-Programming/docs/unity-physics-movement.md

 - **Use case:** Floors, walls, platforms—anything that stays in place but should block or support other objects.

 **2. Kinematic Objects**
-Objects whoes movement is controlled entirely through scripts, usually via `trasnform.position`, and **ignore physic forces** like gravity, but still need to collide with other objects.
+Objects whose movement is controlled entirely through scripts, usually via `transform.position`, and **ignore physical forces** like gravity, but still need to collide with other objects.
   - **Use case:** Moving platforms, doors, or any object that must be animated or moved by code while still interacting with dynamic objects.

 > [!NOTE]
 >
 > If you only moved it with `transform.position` and no `Rigidbody`, fast-moving objects might clip through these objects.
-For examplea moving platform in a platformer where the player can land on it, and the platform moves via `trasnform.position`.
-Since the platform still needs interact with the player ( and possibly other objects), they still require a `Rigidbody` with `Is Kinematic` checked.
+For example, a moving platform in a platformer where the player can land on it, and the platform moves via `transform.position`.
+Since the platform still needs to interact with the player ( and possibly other objects), it still requires a `Rigidbody` with `Is Kinematic` checked.
 This ensures **collisions** work correctly **without applying physics forces** to the object itself.

 **3. Dynamic Objects**
- Objects that are fully affected by physcis (e.g. gravity, forces, drag, and collisions).
+ Objects that are fully affected by physics (e.g. gravity, forces, drag, and collisions).
   - **Use case:** Characters, balls, projectiles—anything that moves naturally in response to forces or collisions.

 Choosing the right type is important.
-Use `Static` for immovable objects, `Kinematic` when you need scripted motion without full physics control and `Dynamic` for physics-driven objects.
+Use `Static` for immovable objects, `Kinematic` when you need scripted motion without full physics control, and `Dynamic` for physics-driven objects.

 By understanding these three types, you’ll know when to use `Rigidbody`, how your objects will interact, and how to design movement and collisions in your scene.

 ### Accessing Rigidbody
 To move a GameObject with physics, you need to work with its `Rigidbody` component.
-Unlike the `Transform` (which every GameObject has by default), not all GameObjects automatically include a `Rigidbody`, you have to **add it yourself** in the Inspector.
+Unlike the `Transform` (which every GameObject has by default), not all GameObjects automatically include a `Rigidbody`; you have to **add it yourself** in the Inspector.

 That means you can't just call it directly like we do with:

 `transform.position`

-Instead we have to make a **reference** to store the `Rigidbody` attached to this object:
+Instead, we have to make a **reference** to store the `Rigidbody` attached to this object:
 ```csharp
     // Reference to the object's Rigidbody component
     private Rigidbody _rigidBody;